-- within 10 days of the notification date, notify the sponsor whether the performance (a) study falls within the scope of this Regulation and whether the application is complete, except for the documentation submitted in accordance with Sections 1.11a., 4.2., 4.3. and 4.4. of Chapter I of Annex XIII and Section 2.3.2.(c) of Part A of Annex XII for which each Member State shall verify the completeness.
-Article 49(2) to (4) shall apply to the coordinating Member State in relation to the verification that the performance study falls within the scope of this Regulation and that the application is complete, having taken into account considerations expressed by the other Member States concerned, except for the documentation submitted in accordance with Sections 1.11a., 4.2., 4.3. and 4.4. of Chapter I of Annex XIII and Section 2.3.2.(c) of Part A of Annex XII.
+- within 6 10 days of receipt of the single application the notification date, notify the (a) sponsor whether the elinical performance study falls within the scope of this Regulation and whether the application is complete, except for the documentation submitted in accordance with Sections 1.11a., 4.2, 4.3 and 4.4 of Chapter I of Annex XIII and Section 2.3.2.(c) of Part A of Annex XII for which each Member State shall verify the completeness.
+Article 49(2) to (4) shall apply to the coordinating Member State in relation to the verification that the clinical performance study falls within the scope of this Regulation and that the application is complete, having taken into account considerations expressed by the other Member States concerned, except for the documentation submitted in accordance with Sections 1.11a., 4.2, 4.3 and 4.4 of Chapter I of Annex XIII and Section 2.3.2.(c) of Part A of Annex XII.
 Concerned Member States may communicate to the coordinating Member State any considerations relevant to the validation of the application within seven days from the notification date.
-Article 49(2) to (4) shall apply to each Member State in relation to the verification that the documentation submitted in accordance with Sections 1.11a., 4.2., 4.3. and 4.4. of Chapter I of Annex XIII and Section 2.3.2.(c) of Part A of Annex XII is complete; - (c) establish the results of its assessment in a draft assessment report to be transmitted within 26 days after the validation date to the concerned Member States.
+Article 49(2) to (4) shall apply to each Member State in relation to the verification that the documentation submitted in accordance with Sections 1.11a., 4.2, 4.3 and 4.4 of Chapter I of Annex XIII and Section 2.3.2.(c) of Part A of Annex XII is complete; - (b) establish the results of the coordinated assessment in a report to be taken into account by the other Member States concerned when deciding on the sponsor's application in accordance with Article 49(5). - (c) establish the results of its assessment in a draft assessment report to be transmitted within 26 days after the validation date to the concerned Member States.
 Until day 38 after the validation date the other concerned Member States shall transmit their comments and proposals on the draft assessment report and the underlying application to the coordinating Member State, which shall take due account of it in the finalization of the final assessment report, to be transmitted within 45 days following the validation date to the sponsor and the concerned Member States.
-The final assessment report shall be taken into account by the other Member States concerned when deciding on the sponsor's application in accordance with Article 49(5), except for Sections 1.11a.,4.2., 4.3. and 4.4. of Chapter I of Annex XIII and Section 2.3.2.(c) of Part A of Annex XII, which shall be assessed separately by each Member State concerned.
+The final assessment report shall be taken into account by the other Member States concerned when deciding on the sponsor's application in accordance with Article 49 (5), except for Sections 1.11a.,4.2, 4.3 and 4.4 of Chapter I of Annex XIII and Section 2.3.2.(c) of Part A of Annex XII, which shall be assessed separately by each Member State concerned.

 As concerns the assessment of the documentation related to Sections 1.11a., 4.2, 4.3 and 4.4 of Chapter I of Annex XIII and Section 2.3.2.(c) of Part A of Annex XII, done separately by each Member State, the Member State may request, on a single occasion, additional information from the sponsor.
 The sponsor shall submit the requested additional information within the period set by the Member State concerned which shall not exceed 12 days from the receipt of the request.
-The expiry of the deadline pursuant to paragraph 2 shall be suspended from the date of the request until such time as the additional information has been received.
+The expiry of the deadline pursuant paragraph 2 shall be suspended from the date of the request until such time as the additional information has been received.